GSD

 Here, you did the following:

-method to check if a session exists (i.e. if there is a logged-in user).
+• In the getServerSideProps, you used the getServerSession method to check if a session exists (i.e. if there is a logged-in user).
 If there is no session, the user will be redirected to the login page.
-However, if there is a session, you return the user’s data.
+However, you return the user’s data if there is a session.

-With that, you have set up a protected route that can only be accessed by logged-in users.
+With that, you have set up a protected route that only logged-in users can access.

 If non-authenticated users navigate to that route, they are redirected to the login page.
 However, if an authenticated user navigates to that route, they will see the image below.